 Kimberley KinderAssociate Professor of Urban and Regional Planning

-Kimberley Kinder is an associate professor of urban and regional planning at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+Kimberley Kinder is an Associate Professor of Urban and Regional Planning and the Faculty Director for the Healthy Cities Certificate Program.
 Her research focuses on the social, cultural, and political aspects of urban landscapes.